Last Updated on January 27, 2021

 So when I sat down to make Harry Potter’s Honeydukes Chocolate Frogs from the Honeydukes Express, I wanted to rethink how they were made.
 In the movie, you see the frog jump and move like a real frog (most likely due to the ‘croakoa’).
 While I couldn’t make them move, I did want them to feel more frog like.

 I remembered making the ‘Gi-normous Gummy Bears‘ a few years ago, and wondered if there was such a thing as Chocolate Jello (there is).
 Better yet I found a homemade recipe for Chocolate Jello from Serious Eats and mushed it with my gummy bear recipe.

 Visually, I only had one type of frog mold, and it didn’t have as much real detail as I had hoped.
 I came across this highly detailed chocolate frog mold on Amazon though.
-I’ve got one ordered so will show you when I make a second batch!
+I ordered one and used it for the Peppermint Toads.

 Mr. Hilton: What else?